dhruvilmodi/infographicShow/README.md

 # infographicShow
- Beautiful creatiion of an infographics show using jQuery and GSAP animation.
+ Beautiful creation of an infographics show using jQuery and GSAP animation.

 # Technologies:
 - HTML & CSS